funvill/funvill.github.io/_projects/2019-illuminated-stained-glass-sixteen-segment-display.md

 ---
-layout: project
 title: (2019) Illuminated Stained Glass Sixteen Segment Display
 excerpt: Illuminated Stained Glass Sixteen Segment Display
+post_date: 2019-01-01 00:00:00
+header:
+  teaser: /public/uploads/foam-16-segments.png
 ---

 <img src="/public/uploads/foam-16-segments.png" alt="foam-16-segments"/>

 I have always been fascinated by segmented displays.
 Maybe it that I came from a time that most display on microwaves, stoves, clocks were all segmented display.
 It reminds me of a simpler time.

 There are several different types of segmented displays.
 Each with a different amount of segments 7, 9, 14, 16 or a different organization of the segments.

 <img src="/public/uploads/1024px-Common_segment_displays.svg.png" alt="segment_displays"/>